Y-ashbhatt/Y-ashbhatt/README.md

 - 🌱 Currently learning Next.js, Typescript and UX/UI design
 - 👯 Looking to collaborate on full-stack and frontend projects
 - 🤔 Open to frontend/full-stack roles to apply my skills in real-world projects
-- ⚡  I enjoy gaming, anime, and reading!
+- ⚡  I enjoy gaming, and reading!

 <br/>